prismspecs/creative-interventions/week07/readme.md

 	+ [MUP project examples](http://c-uir.org/mup/)
 	+ [Notable projection mapping examples](https://www.youtube.com/watch?v=10ga6Y1quFk)

++ Optional viewing at home: [How to Survive a Plague](https://solarmovies.pl/movie/how-to-survive-a-plague-1080p/watching.html) gives context to what Avram spoke about.
+If you're unfamiliar with the AIDS epidemic in the States it's essential viewing

 ## Readings for next week

 + [Josephine Withers - The Guerrilla Girls](../texts/withers_guerrilla-girls.pdf)